Louis-Mozart/Datasets/README.md

  This repo aloows to get access to around 200,000 personas' descriptions

-## How to get the personas description?
+## How to get the persona's description?